Deadlines are 5:00 PM (Eastern). No extensions will be granted.

 Background & Purpose

-IMPORTANT: Applications in the area of COMPLICATIONS will not be accepted as part of the 2020 call for training applications.
+Important: Applications in the area of COMPLICATIONS will not be accepted.

 CLICK HERE for the complete Advanced Postdoctoral Fellowship Mechanism Description

 The Advanced Postdoctoral Fellowship program is designed to attract qualified and promising health scientists, to provide an opportunity to receive full time research training, and to assist these promising individuals in transitioning from a fellowship to an independent (faculty-level) position.
 JDRF envisions the 3-year award term as a period in which fellows will receive critical research training that will position them to work at the leading edge of their chosen field.
 An additional, optional 1-year transition award will further assist fellows to proceed to independent faculty or research appointments and will serve as a bridge between the fellowship and independent competitive research funding.
 During the fellowship phase, the applicant is required to work with a sponsor who can provide a training environment conducive to beginning a career in diabetes-relevant research.
 At the time of activating the award, the applicant must have a doctoral degree (PhD, MD, DMD, DVM, or equivalent) from an accredited institution and must not be simultaneously serving an internship or residency.

 *Please contact JDRF Preaward Support with questions regarding eligibility.